-When a number that has 5 as its factor is multiplied by an even number, it results in a trailing zero.
+When a number that is a multiple of 5 is multiplied with an even number, it results in a trailing zero.

 (Product of 5 and 2 is 10 and any number when multiplied with 10 or a power of 10 will have one or as many zeroes as the power of 10 with which it has been multiplied)